wiremock/wiremock.org/_docs/running-standalone.md

 `--logged-response-body-size-limit`: Set a limit in bytes beyond which response bodies in the log will be truncated.
 When enabled this helps avoid out of memory errors when serving large response bodies.

+`--allow-proxy-targets`: Limit the permitted targets for proxying to and recording from the supplied addressess.
+This parameter takes a comma-separated list of single IP addresses, IP address ranges and hostname wildcards.
+See [this article](/docs/configuration/#preventing-proxying-to-and-recording-from-specific-target-addresses) for details.

+`--deny-proxy-targets`: Prevent proxying to and recording from the supplied addressess.
+This parameter takes a comma-separated list of single IP addresses, IP address ranges and hostname wildcards.
+Note: if both `--allow-proxy-targets` and this parameter are set, the allow list will be evaluated first.
+See [this article](/docs/configuration/#preventing-proxying-to-and-recording-from-specific-target-addresses) for details.

 `--help`: Show command line help

 ## Configuring WireMock using the Java client